QuantConnect/lean-cli/README.md

 Create a new project containing starter code.

 ```
-Usage: create-project [OPTIONS] NAME
+Usage: lean create-project [OPTIONS] NAME

   Create a new project containing starter code.

-  If NAME is a path containing subdirectories those will be created
+  If NAME is a path containing subdirectories those will be created automatically.
-  automatically.

-  The default language can be set using `lean config set default-language
+  The default language can be set using `lean config set default-language python/csharp`.
-  python/csharp`.

 Options:
   -l, --language [python|csharp]  The language of the project to create